*I have recently updated this post to reflect our 2020 costs of living in Perth.*

 As a homeowner there a few more expenses to be taken care of, so these will be new additions to the list.
 Massive disclaimer on this post though – this is our personal experience of the cost of living.
 We are a fairly frugal family, but we do like to enjoy life too so I think we live a fairly average life when it comes to spending.
 We don’t watch every cent, but we also don’t go overboard every week on luxuries.

-So let’s break it down into monthly costs and look at the cost of living in Perth in 2017.
+So let’s break it down into monthly costs and look at the cost of living in Perth.

 Compared to when we arrived a few years ago, rents are really competitive for tenants.
 You can find some properties for rent in decent areas for around $300 a week – this was not even an option back in 2013 and we were paying $420 a week for a tiny 3 bedroom cottage block in Butler.